stagex-mirror/stagex/README.md

   * "Native": OCI layers are the native package management system
   * "Exported": Has the capability to export OCI from non-OCI build system
   * "Published": Has published official OCI images
-* "Packaging"
+* "Language"
-  * "Declarative": Can declare exact dependency chain at time of usage
-  * "Imperative": Packaging system chooses dependencies for you at build time
+  * Domain‑specific language used for package build definitions.
-  * "None": No packages at all, only source code
 * “FSB”
   * Can the entire distro be full-source-bootstrapped from Stage0
 * “Reproduced”